omega8cc/boa/docs/BUILDTESTS.md

-# How we build newer codebases for testing
+# How we build the distribution catalogue and test codebases

-The newer Drupal core and distribution codebases we build for install / clone / migration testing and publish to the static mirror (`/var/www/static/{core,distro}`).
+The newer Drupal core and distribution codebases we build and publish to the static mirror (`/var/www/static/{core,distro}`).
+They are the catalogue every Octopus instance installs, declared for demonstration and compatibility testing only, not for production: tenants run production on their own builds in `~/static`, and security updates for the catalogue are best effort, never chased.
+The same cores and distributions are what we install, clone and migrate in testing.
 Run on the mirror source VM.

 ## Automated: staticbuild